ACRC/HPC-community-docs/source/engineering/OpenFOAM/multi-node.md

 ```

 ### How to use
-Save the script file in the [case folder](https://www.openfoam.com/documentation/user-guide/2-openfoam-cases), `cd` into the case folder, and submit the script to Slurm after the decomposition of mesh and initial field data.
+Save the script file in the [case folder](https://www.openfoam.com/documentation/user-guide/2-openfoam-cases), `cd` into the case folder, and submit the script to Slurm.
 The number of MPI processes to request is the number of nodes times the number of tasks per node.